 This tool is fantastic when future planning with a young person in care who is transitioning to adulthood and is actively thinking about their future.
 It is also great to use with young people who may not know what their future holds and need some help exploring this to help ease the overwhelming and anxious feelings transitioning to adulthood can bring about.

 Consider the use of colour and drawings rather than words to tell the story of what the child or young person wants for their future.
 Consider encouraging the child or young person to draw any style of house that they like and include structures and landscaping that will help them connect to the drawing (such as a bike, yarning circle or vegetables patch).

-The tool involves both drawing and words and is effective at helping children express in drawings their worries, what makes them happy and what they would like from their placement.
+The Three Houses Tool involves both drawing and words and is effective at helping children express in drawings their worries, what makes them happy and what they would like from their care arrangement.
 The children don’t have to use houses as a basis of this tool.
 They could use any symbol or drawing that will help them connect, such as a teddy bear, a fairy, a community drawing, boat, palm tree, their totem and so on.